HellperKK/text-medley/README.md

 ## How to build

-You can build TextMeldey using Haxe (up to date) and Make like this
+You can build textMedley using Haxe (up to date) and Make like this

 ```
 haxe -cp src --main Compile --interp -D lang=$target